AlexMini2517/AlexMini2517/README.md

 I've been learning to code for 5 years.
 I started with Java, but have found a passion for Python and Web Development.

 * 🌍  I'm based in Italy
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python, JavaScript and PHP

 ### Skills